Bake to the roots

 • Deutsch

-1. Preheat the oven to 350°F (180°C).
+1. Preheat the oven to 180°C (350°F).
 Line a baking sheet with baking parchment and set aside.
-Peel the sweet potatoes and cut into 0.8 inches (2cm) thick slices.
-Place on the baking sheet and bake for 25-30 minutes until cooked and soft.
-Take out of the oven and let cool down.
+Peel the sweet potatoes and cut them into 2cm thick slices.
+Place on the baking sheet and bake for about 25-30 minutes until cooked and soft.
+Take them out of the oven and let them cool down.

-2. Add the chickpeas to a sieve, rinse with water and let drain.
-Add together with the sweet potato and the egg yolk to a food processor/mixer and mix until you get fine crumbs/pieces – do not mix until you get a paste – that would be too much.
+2. Add the chickpeas to a sieve, rinse with water and let them drain.
+Add them together with the sweet potato and the egg yolk to a food processor/mixer and mix until you get fine crumbs/pieces.
+Do not mix until you get a paste, that would be too much.
 Add the chickpea flour and bread crumbs (panko) and mix in.
 Season well with salt, pepper, and cayenne pepper.
 Place in the fridge for about 1 hour to cool down.

 5. Shape the falafel mixture into small balls.
-Heat up a pot with oil to a temperature of about 350°F (175°C).
+Heat a pot with oil to a temperature of about 175°C (347°F).
 Fry the falafel in small batches for 3-6 minutes (depending on the size) or until golden.
 Keep an eye on the temperature so they won’t burn.
-Take out and let drain on a piece of kitchen paper.
+Take them out and let them drain on a piece of kitchen paper.
 Repeat with the remaining mixture/balls.
 Serve the falafel with the hummus, tomato salad, and some bread.
-The falafel are also delicious served cold.
+The falafels are also delicious served cold.

-1. Backofen auf 180°C (350°F) vorheizen.
+1. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
 Ein Backblech mit Backpapier auslegen und zur Seite stellen.
-Die Kartoffeln schälen und in etwa 2cm (0.8 inches) dicke Scheiben schneiden.
-Auf dem Blech verteilen und dann für 25-30 Minuten backen – die Kartoffeln sollten weich geworden sein.
+Die Kartoffeln schälen und in etwa 2cm dicke Scheiben schneiden.
+Auf dem Blech verteilen und dann für etwa 25-30 Minuten backen – die Kartoffeln sollten weich geworden sein.
 Aus dem Ofen holen und abkühlen lassen.

 2. Die Kichererbsen in ein Sieb geben, mit Wasser abspülen und abtropfen lassen.
-Zusammen mit den Kartoffeln und dem Eigelb in eine Küchenmaschin/Mixer geben und zerkleinern.
+Zusammen mit den Kartoffeln und dem Eigelb in eine Küchenmaschine/Mixer geben und zerkleinern.
 Die Masse sollte homogen sein, muss aber nicht zu einem Püree totgemix werden.
 Kichererbsenmehl und Paniermehl dazugeben und unterrühren.
-Mit Salz, Pfeffer und Cayenne Pfeffer gut würzen und dann für etwa 1 Stunde in den Kühlschrank stellen.
+Mit Salz, Pfeffer und Cayennepfeffer gut würzen und dann für etwa 1 Stunde in den Kühlschrank stellen.

 4. Die Tomaten waschen, putzen und in Würfel schneiden.
 Zwiebel schälen und fein würfeln.
 Olivenöl und Essig in einer kleinen Schüssel verrühren und mit Salz und Pfeffer würzen, die Tomaten- und Zwiebelwürfel dazugeben und alles vermengen.
 Für mindestens 10 Minuten ziehen lassen.